Illustrated History of Scouse by Anna Simmons

 An Invitation to Explore

-So, when I was invited to contribute to the U.S. indie magazine Kitchen Table and given complete creative freedom, I saw it as the perfect chance to tune into the viewpoint of their readership in telling a story from a British perspective.
+So, when I was invited to contribute to the U.S. indie magazine Kitchen Table and given complete creative freedom, I saw it as the perfect chance to tune into the viewpoint of their readership in telling a story: an illustrated history from a British perspective.
 Given the magazine's themes of food and community, along with my own links to (and obsession with) Liverpool, I decided I would tell the tale of how the name for a dish evolved into a word meaning… ‘of Liverpool’.

 This was also a lovely opportunity to have fun exploiting my unique illustration skillset: expertise in lettering, design and visual problem solving partnered with a love of imaginative and evocative visual storytelling.